RayBenefield/dev-xp/worklog.md

 # Worklog

+## #19, #20, #21

+Alright so I finally found something that works... it was painful.
+I kept running into problems because `tape` does not know how to handle promises and errors that happen in them.
+So I tried installing `ava`, but it could handle transpiling the `node_modules` folder properly as source files and I couldn't figure out how to get it to work.
+So then I tried `jest` and nothing at all, like it wouldn't even try to find my tests in the `node_modules` folder even if I tried to set it up properly and change the ignore paths.
+Absolutely painful.
+So then I went to try `blue-tape` to handle promises, but it wouldn't properly batch things in groups like I like for bdd and hence the output was really gross.
+So I figured out that you can change the `tape` instance in `tape-bdd` by passing a third parameter... once I passed in `blue-tape` it just worked magically.
+I'm SOOO happy I figured things out properly finally.
+So now promise testing is easily a thing and I added the globbing system to find all packages that are at least defined with a name field.
+I need to start explicitly pulling out fields that I care about now and what not, but this is a solid start.
+I'm just happy that I fixed my testing framework.

+Something I'm heavily noticing throughout the ecosystem is that the [**Alle**](https://github.com/boennemann/alle) pattern is very powerful, however the tools in the ecosystem go crazy when you have `node_modules` in your path and there is a LOT of frustration that can be had depending on the tool you want to use.
+I'm lucky that I found a solution for `tape` as that is the most minimum of testing frameworks and I prefer it with the `tape-bdd` nomenclature.
+So forward I shall move!!!

 ## #16, #17, #18

 Got stuck on mocking out the filesystem properly and now I'm stuck on testing